 Shaw is scarred by his experiences, physically and psychically, but his idealism is fully intact.
 He believes in freedom for black Americans and in the promise of the war to instantiate it, and jumps at the chance for a promotion to colonel as the head of one of the new black regiments, the 54th (the real-life Shaw held racial views that were decidedly more nuanced, to say the least).
 But there is more to it than a quest to end slavery.
 It is implied even as he convalesces that Shaw, a rich kid from a sheltered background, still has something to prove to himself.

 Glory is a profoundly masculine film.
 Much like Master and Commander, there are few scenes featuring women, and the subtext is one where insecurities around manhood are bound up with notions of freedom and agency.
 One of Shaw’s first recruits is Searles, a free black man who had been his family secretary.
-Searles , like Shaw, complicates the basic surface narrative of the film in that there are clearly unstated reasons for his wanting to join up beyond an ideological fight for abolition; he is a timid and bookish type who clearly feels a need to show himself as a man.
+Searles , like Shaw, complicates the basic surface narrative of the film in that there are clearly unstated reasons for his wanting to join up beyond an ideological fight for abolition; he is a timid and bookish type who feels a need to show himself as a man.
 His counterpoint is Trip, an escaped slave who is deeply skeptical of any higher purpose in the fighting, merely wanting to strike back in some way against the people who tried to whip him into subjugation, an angry adolescent playing at being a grown man.
 The men train in expectation of being sent into combat, but doubts emerge about this being likely to happen.

 One of the most interesting things about the film is that the ostensive villains, the Confederates, barely appear and are entirely faceless and abstract as antagonists.
 Most of the conflict Shaw engages in is against his own side.
 Promoted to a high enough rank to understand the war from the perspective of its commanders, it becomes clear to Shaw that the whole enterprise is one great exercise in cynicism, corruption, and predation.
 No one else among the whites, not even his own executive officer, actually believes that his black soldiers will fight, and they are used by the north just as the Confederates would, as free labor.